nehanibre/neha-vita-aws/AWS/Cloud.md

   `Public cloud`:It is type of computing in which service provider makes resources avaliable over internet ,making them avaliable to anyone who want to use it.

-  `Private cloud`:It provide services to only organisation i.e. selected user
+  `Private cloud`:It provide services to only one organisation i.e. selected user

 `Hybrid Cloud`:Combination of private and public cloud.